Love in Hell

 For the men of Dante’s age the nobleman was no longer the old citizen-soldier, but an extremely rich and decorated knight, as the “magnate” was defined in the popular ordinances. (“Ruolo sociale e memoria degli Alighieri prima di Dante,” p.
 2)

-[20] If you consult Carol Lansing’s book The Florentine Magnates, you will find an Appendix that lists the Florentine magnate families excluded by the Ordinamenti di Giustizia.
+[41] The Cavalcanti and Uberti families are both present in the Appendix of Lansing’s book that lists the Florentine magnate families excluded by the Ordinamenti di Giustizia.
 On this list we find the names Cavalcanti and Uberti.

-[21] When the Ordinamenti di Giustizia were instituted in January 1293, Dante was 27 years old.
+[42] When the Ordinamenti di Giustizia were instituted in January 1293, Dante was 27 years old.
 His family was not excluded by the Ordinamenti, as it did not then possess sufficient wealth or social standing.
 (See Faini on the backward slide of the Alighieri family fortunes.)
-The Cavalcanti family, however, was listed among the magnates and was excluded.
 Thus, Dante was able to participate in the Florentine government, and indeed went on to serve as a prior, while Guido Cavalcanti was not accorded this privilege.

-[22] Mario Marti plausibly suggested decades ago that this divergence was a contributing factor in the rift between the two friends.
-(For a discussion of Marti and other views on this issue, see my essay “Amicus eius: Dante and the Semantics of Friendship”, cited in Coordinated Reading.)
-This thesis was picked up recently by Silvia Diacciati in “Dante: relazioni sociali e vita pubblica” (cited in Coordinated Reading):
+[43] Decades ago, Mario Marti plausibly suggested that this divergence was a contributing factor in the rift between the two friends (for a discussion of Marti and other views on this issue, see my essay “Amicus eius: Dante and the Semantics of Friendship”, in Coordinated Reading).
+This thesis was picked up recently by historian Silvia Diacciati:

 Quella di Dante fu una svolta “democratica” che l’amico e magnate Guido Cavalcanti, col quale aveva un tempo condiviso la medesima visione aristocratica della cultura, non poté accettare . . .
 (Diacciati, “Dante: relazioni sociali e vita pubblica,” p.
 23)